spdk/spdk/doc/nvmf.md

 ## Enabling NVMe-oF target tracepoints for offline analysis and debug {#nvmf_trace}

 SPDK has a tracing framework for capturing low-level event information at runtime.
-@ref nvmf_tgt_tracepoints enable analysis of both performance and application crashes.
+@ref tracepoints enable analysis of both performance and application crashes.

 ## Enabling NVMe-oF Multipath